slightlynybbled/booty/readme.rst

 The easiest way to install this utility is to ``pip install booty``.
 Alternatively, you may download this repository, navigate to the root directory of the repository, and ``python setup.py install``.

+This utility is dependent on three currently-maintained python projects:

+ * click - for easy command-line utilities
+ * intelhex - for easy parsing of hex files
+ * pyserial - for UART communication

 ====================
 Running
 ====================